AY2526S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Note:**
 * Deletes the member(s) with the specified `MEMBERSHIP_ID`(s).
-* The `MEMBERSHIP_ID` refers to the Membership ID number shown in the displayed member list.
+* At least one `MEMBERSHIP_ID` must be provided
 * Multiple IDs must be space-separated after `id/`.
-* Duplicate IDs in the same command are not allowed.
-* If any `MEMBERSHIP_ID` is invalid or not found, no deletions will be performed.
+* If any `MEMBERSHIP_ID` is invalid, not found or duplicated, no deletions will be performed.
-* Deleted members are listed in ascending order of Membership ID.
+* Deleted members are listed in ascending order of Membership ID in the message box.

 </box>